Karin Büttner-Janz: Academic physician

-Büttner-Janz studied at the Humboldt University in East Berlin beginning in 1971 and earned her diploma in emergency medicine.
+Büttner-Janz studied at the Humboldt University in East Berlin beginning in 1971, when she was still competing, and earned her degree in human medicine, with her thesis examining emergency medicine.
 Later, she conducted her clinical semester at the orthopedic hospital of the Charité and went on to specialize in orthopaedics.
-She obtained her postdoctoral lecture qualification (habilitation treatise) through her work on the development of an artificial spine disk, known as the Charité Disc.
+She obtained her postdoctoral lecture qualification (habilitation treatise) through her work on the development of the first artificial spinal disc, known as the Charité Disc.
 She developed the device together with her colleague Kurt Schellnack.

-In 1990, Büttner-Janz moved from the Charité Berlin to the orthopedic clinic of Berlin-Hellersdorf, in 2004 to the Vivantes clinic of Berlin-Friedrichshain.
-From 2008 to 2012, she was additionally Chief Physician of the Vivantes clinic in Berlin-Kreuzberg.
+In 1990, Büttner-Janz moved from the Charité Berlin to the orthopedic clinic of Berlin-Hellersdorf, then in 2001 to the Vivantes clinic of Berlin-Friedrichshain.
+From 2008 to 2012, she was Chief Physician of trauma surgery and orthopaedics at the Vivantes clinic in Berlin-Kreuzberg.

+Büttner-Janz was often in conflict with other employees at the clinic, who felt she was authoritarian and disliked demands she made, such as not allowing patients from other departments to be moved through the orthopaedics ward, which she said was against regulations and unhygienic for her patients.
+In 2011, she entered a relationship with Dorothea Dreizehnter, a managing director at the clinic.
+Other chief physicians at the clinic accused her of using the relationship for unfair treatment, although no evidence for this was ever presented.

+In March 2012, she was told that she was being put on leave of absence.
+When she contacted the supervisory board of the company, saying that she was dismissed from her position as Chief Physician due to her relationship with Dreizehnter, her superior banned her from the hospital and dismissed her immediately.
+Büttner-Janz filed a lawsuit over her dismissal and alleged discrimination due to her same-sex relationship; both sides agreed to a settlement, from which she received the amount of her annual salary and an unusually large settlement of €590,000, which her lawyer suggested was due to the groundless nature of her dismissal.
+Several of her colleagues resigned from the hospital as well.

+In 2012, she began a foundation named Spinefoundation, which is focused on scientific research and public awareness of spinal issues.

-In 2005, she became Extraordinary Professor at the Charité-Unviversitätsmedizin Berlin.
+In 2005, she became a professor of orthopaedics at the Charité-Unviversitätsmedizin Berlin.
 From 2008 to 2009 she was president of the Spine Arthroplasty Society (later renamed to International Society for the Advancement of Spine Surgery).

-From 2014 to 2016, she studied at the Hochschule für Technik und Wirtschaft Berlin und became Master of Business Administration (MBA) in general management.
+From 2014 to 2016, she studied at the Hochschule für Technik und Wirtschaft Berlin and became Master of Business Administration (MBA) in general management.